Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 First, say that the service operator attempts to cover up the latest version of a key, with then goal of causing a "most recent version" search for the key to resolve in a lower version.
-To do this, the service operator must add a parent node over the latest version of the key with a prefix tree that contains an incorrect version counter.
+To do this, the service operator must add a parent over the latest version of the key with a prefix tree that contains an incorrect version counter.
 Left unchanged, the key owner will observe that the most recent version of their key is no longer available the next time they perform monitoring.
 Alternatively, the service operator could add the new